viamrobotics/docs/docs/services/slam/cloudslam/_index.md

    where

-   - `slam_service` is the name of the slam service that you want to run with cloudslam
+   - `slam_service` is the name of the slam service that you want to run with cloudslam.
-   - `api_key` and `api_key_id` are for the location owner API key described in the [requirements](#requirements)
+   - `api_key` and `api_key_id` are for the location owner API key described in the [requirements](#requirements).
-   - `organization_id`, `location_id`, and `machine_id` describe which location & organization you want to run cloudslam in.
+   - `organization_id`, `location_id`, and `machine_id` describe which location and organization you want to run cloudslam in.
 These are needed so we can fully tie the map you make to the machine running cloudslam.

 4. (Optional) configure the `cloudslam-wrapper` to use updating mode.
    If you want cloudslam to update a `slam_map` rather than create a new map, do the following: